 a review by the Crow.

-Batman v Superman: Dawn of Justice (BvS) is directed by Zack Snyder, and stars Henry Cavill, Ben Affleck, and Jesse Eisenberg, among others.
+Batman v Superman: Dawn of Justice (BvS for short) is directed by Zack Snyder, and stars Henry Cavill, Ben Affleck, and Jesse Eisenberg, among others.

 Heralded since as far back as 2007, on a billboard from that year’s I Am Legend (a complete and utter disaster by the sound of it), Batman v Superman: Dawn of Justice had a tall order ahead of it.

-Now, I usually deal with new movies (movies released over the past four years) in terms of how they were first presented in theatres.
+Now, I usually deal with recent movies (movies released within the past four years) in terms of how they were first presented in theatres.
 With BvS, I’m making an exception, because I was told that the Ultimate Edition would cure cancer.

 ULTIMATE EDITION v THEATRICAL RELEASE